 So what is there to see?
 Well, you can get a rare view from the top of the Arc de Triomf; discover more about your local market, Santa Caterina, Barceloneta and others; discover the baroque splendour of Palau de la Virreina and scale the 45m Torre d’Aigües.
 In Eixample visit the Antigua Fàbrica Damm, the Mandarin Hotel, the University of Barcelona or even go up the Banc Sabadell tower.
 Have a nose around apartments in Gràcia or the Casa Bonaventura.
 Visit the Palau de Pedralbes in Les Corts, or in Sant Andreu go down into the 19th century tunnels that ensured the constant supply of water to the city of Barcelona.
 This is just a few of the locations on offer, the list goes on and on.

 For anyone fascinated by architecture, history or just Barcelona itself, this weekend is sure to be a real eye-opener.

 Open House Barcelona links

 - Twitter: twitter.com/48hOpenHouseBcn

 Open House Barcelona video

-Watch the incredibly short promo video for the 48h Open House Barcelona.
+Watch this short promo video for the 48h Open House Barcelona.
 It gives you a (tiny) taste, of what to expect.

 Check out the Open House Worldwide website to see when it’s on in your home city.
-They are currently in London (where it started), New York, Dublin, Tel Aviv, Jerusalem, Melbourne, Galway, Slovenia, Chicago, Rome, Helsinki, Lisbon, Perth, Adelaide and of course, Barcelona.
+They are currently in London (where it started), New York, Dublin, Tel Aviv, Jerusalem, Helsinki, Melbourne, Galway, Slovenia, Chicago, Rome, Lisbon, Perth, Adelaide, Brisbane, Thessaloniki, Limerick, Gydnia, Buenos Aires, Vienna, Athens, Nicosia, Oslo and of course, Barcelona.